HPAI-BSC/ipg4av/README.md

 ### Using the template

 1. Edit `_config.yml`
+   - Set the `baseurl` to the name of your final repository in Github.
    - Set the `description` attribute to the name of the paper.
 This makes it appear as the webpage title in your browser.
 2. Edit `index.md`
    - Replace the `feature_image` for a background image of your choice.